logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 ## Custom Transformation Function Creation

 User-defined transformation functions can be created in Hopsworks using the [`@udf`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/udf/) decorator.
-These functions can be either vectorized or implemented as pure Python or Pandas UDFs (User-Defined Functions).
+These functions can be either implemented as pure Python UDFs or Pandas UDFs (User-Defined Functions).

-Hopsworks provides three execution modes to control the execution of transformation functions during training dataset generations, batch inference, and online inference.
-By default, Hopsworks assumes that the defined transformation function is vectorized.
-It will execute the function as a Python UDF during online inference and as a Pandas UDF during batch inference and training dataset generation.
-While Python UDFs are faster for small data volumes, Pandas UDFs offer better performance for large datasets.
+Hopsworks offers three execution modes to control the execution of transformation functions during training dataset creation, batch inference, and online inference.
+By default, Hopsworks executes transformation functions as Python UDFs for [feature vector retrieval](feature_view/feature-vectors.md) in online inference pipelines and as Pandas UDFs for both [batch data retrieval](feature_view/batch-data.md) in batch inference pipelines and [training dataset creation](feature_view/training-data.md) in training pipelines.
+Python UDFs are optimized for smaller data volumes, while Pandas UDFs provide better performance on larger datasets.
 This execution mode provides the optimal balance based on the data size across training dataset generations, batch inference, and online inference.
-You can also explicitly specify the execution mode as either `python` or `pandas`, forcing the transformation function to always run as a Python or Pandas UDF, respectively.
+Additionally, Hopsworks allows you to explicitly set the execution mode for a transformation function to `python` or `pandas`, forcing the transformation function to always run as either a Python or Pandas UDF as specified.

 A Pandas UDF in Hopsworks accepts one or more Pandas Series as input and can return either one or more Series or a Pandas DataFrame.
 When integrated with PySpark applications, Hopsworks automatically executes Pandas UDFs using PySpark’s [`pandas_udf`](https://spark.apache.org/docs/3.4.1/api/python/reference/pyspark.sql/api/pyspark.sql.functions.pandas_udf.html), enabling the transformation functions to efficiently scale for large datasets.